 Do you allow single males to be guests?

 NO, we are not.
 We are a family-friendly club and overtly sexual behavior is not tolerated anywhere on the grounds or in club buildings.

 It says you're an AANR affiliated club.
 What's AANR?

 AANR stand for the American Association for Nude Recreation.
+Clubs that belong to AANR must meet the family oriented standards set forth by AANR.
 You can find much more information about nude recreation on their web site: www.aanr.com

 If we come as guests, will we start getting mail or email from you?

 No. We send one mass mailing per year only to those who have specifically requested to be included in our Music Festival mailing list.